Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 SAMR is therefore uniquely suited to evaluating whether AI enhances education in a pedagogically meaningful way or merely accelerates or outsources existing tasks.
 This distinction is especially relevant given current debates on academic integrity, cognitive offloading, and the risk of over-reliance on AI.

 We explicitly use SAMR as "sensitising framework".
-A sensitising concept helps you notice relevant things without determining what the data must be.
+A sensitising concept helps us notice relevant things without determining what the data must be.
 This means that SAMR is used to guide question creation, but then analysis are performed inductively without forcing data into a predefined model.
 After themes emerge, we then apply SAMR deductively for final interpreation.

 ### Justification for Exploratory Design